-Healthcare professionals (HCP) who enter the room of a patient with known or suspected COVID-19 should adhere to Standard Precautions, which include droplet and airborne precautions, and use a respirator (or facemask if a respirator is not available), gown, gloves, and eye protection.
+Healthcare professionals (HCP) who enter the room of a patient with known or suspected COVID-19 should adhere to Standard Precautions, Contact and Airborne precautions, and use a respirator (or facemask if a respirator is not available), gown, gloves, and eye protection.
 When available, respirators (instead of facemasks) are preferred; they should be prioritized for situations where respiratory protection is most important and the care of patients with pathogens requiring Airborne Precautions.